 Premarital counseling is a must.
 Younger people in the U.S. who are marrying for the first time face roughly a 40-50% chance of divorcing in their lifetime under current trends (and the divorce rates are even higher for those entering their second or third marriages).
 Unfortunately, many divorces occur because couples have never learned the skills and principles associated with successful relationships.

 Many people say until death do us part, but how many enter a marriage with a plan B?
 Or how many people, after a few years of marriage, start to figure out a plan B?
-It’s easy to make a commitment, but it takes time to keep a commitment.
+It’s easy to commit, but it takes time to keep a commitment.
 I’m not saying that there aren’t some justified reasons for divorce.
-But I am saying that many divorces are preventable if couples are willing to uphold their commitment, and do whatever it takes to fix the marriage.
-It’s hard work, but I am confident that it’s absolutely possible.
+But I am saying that many divorces are preventable if couples are willing to uphold their commitment and do whatever it takes to fix the marriage.
+It’s hard work, but I am confident that it’s possible.

 Too many times, I’ve sat in a therapy session, listening to the couple’s latest argument, informed that one or both of them threatened a divorce during the heat of the argument.
 Some people use the “d” word in arguments to get the other’s attention.
 Immediately, the commitment safety of the relationship has been threatened.
 Once that happens, at least one spouse wonders whether or not the relationship will survive.

 When two are people are dating, they are intentional about spending quality time together.
 It feels so good and they envision spending the rest of their lives in this ideal state.
 However, we live in such a busy society, and as time passes in a relationship, it’s easy to lose focus.
 Without quality time, couples can’t connect emotionally to one another.
 When that happens, friendship fades, and ultimately, that impacts passion, romance, and sex.